Playwright, Poet, Short fiction writer

 He is a member of The Poetry Society and The Society of Authors.

-Praise for New Famous Phrases:
+Praise and Reviews for New Famous Phrases:

 New Famous Phrases strikes with precision and purpose, bringing an ancient power to modern language.
 It feels as though Daniel Hinds has uncovered a hidden word-hoard, and with every line, the poems cut through to the truth.
 Reinventing the line-initial capitalization, these poems reshape tradition with controlled force.
 Every word works with intention and power, leaving a lasting mark on the mind of the reader.’